 An OPC (on-line parish clerk) is a volunteer member of the public who "adopts" a parish in Wiltshire becoming its custodian.
 The OPC is then able to research the parish and transcribe historical and genealogical information for that particular parish which may be of value to family history researchers and social historians.
 Our motto is "What may or may not be of interest to you, will be of interest to others".
 This information is gathered from many different sources, for example, parish registers, census records, churchwardens and overseers accounts, historical wills, business and trade directories, church and village histories, newspaper reports, war casualty lists, etc. An on-line parish clerk should not be confused with a parish clerk engaged by a parish council or parochial church council.

 Firstly, you do not need to live in Wiltshire, or even in the UK, to become an OPC.
 We have OPC's in Australia, Canada, Holland, England, New Zealand, India, Scotland and several in Wiltshire itself!
 Some OPC's choose to adopt a particular parish because their ancestors hailed from that village or town or because they once lived there themselves; some just want to be part of a voluntary project to help family history researchers worldwide.
-Others choose their parish because of a subject interest such as Australian Soldiers of WWI buried in the county.
+Others choose their parish because of a subject interest such as Australian Soldiers of WWI buried in the county or perhaps a certain story about the village has triggered an interest.
 Once you adopt a parish then you become its custodian by researching and building on the resources on the parish page.
 Even if a parish is adopted then other contributors are still welcome to submit items for inclusion.
+More about Volunteering

 You may feel you don't have the time to adopt a parish, but you can still support the Wiltshire OPC project by:-